 Determine the Type of Handyman You Need

-The other obvious benefit about hiring a specialist is they know what do if the job turns out to be more complicated than it appears.
+The other obvious benefit of hiring a specialist is they know what do if the job turns out to be more complicated than it appears.
 Sometimes, you don't know what can go wrong until you're in the middle of the project, and if you haven't hired the right person, it can be too late.

 When I made my first trip to my vacation home in Hawaii, for example, I noticed the kitchen faucet, a pull-out, was losing its integrity, hanging its head in shame into my sink.
 I ran out to Lowes and picked up a beautiful stainless steel pre-rinse with a coiled neck and a pull-down sprayer to replace the ugly white fixture.
 Having no tools at the house, I bought plumber's tape and a basin wrench, too.

 I laid out all my purchases on the kitchen counter and was about to crawl under the sink when it hit me.
 Hey, I'm on vacation.
 Why am I putting in a new faucet when I can find a handyman or contractor to do this job?
 Not only that, but my house is 25 years old.
 It means the shut-off valves might be too difficult to turn by hand, or, worse, they could leak, and do I want to deal with that?